replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Improvements {#improvements-1-105-5}
-* Adds the namespace to the password reset command displayed when the admin console is locked after hitting the limit of unsuccessful login attempts.
+* Adds the namespace to the password reset command that is displayed when the admin console is locked after hitting the limit of unsuccessful login attempts.

 ## 1.105.4